pacific-2020/pacific/README.md

  - Tokenizer file (recommended: ./model/tokenizer.01.pacific_9mers.pickle)
  - Label maker file (recommended: ./model/label_maker.01.pacific_9mers.pickle)

-PACIFIC allows users to use their own custom training model, tokenizer and label maker files if needed.
-However, we recommend the use of the following files above as input into the program.
+PACIFIC allows users to use their own custom training model, tokenizer and label maker files.
+However, we recommend the use of default parameters and the following files above as input into the program.

 ## Output
 PACIFIC will output the following files: